 The sweet story of an injured baby magpie, and how it came to not only be part of a family, but be their saviour when a horrific accident left them struggling to cope, is being made into a Hollywood blockbuster … and we can't wait.

-Hollywood heavyweights, Naomi Watts and Reese Witherspoon were so touched by the Bloom family's incredible tale that they're teaming up with producers Bruna Papandrea and Emma Cooper to bring the story of Penguin Bloom the magpie to the big screen in a film starring Watts as mother Sam Bloom, and Jacki Weaver as Sam's mum, Jan.
+Hollywood heavyweight, Naomi Watts was so touched by the Bloom family's incredible tale that she's teaming up with producers Bruna Papandrea and Emma Cooper to bring the story of Penguin Bloom the magpie to the big screen in a film starring Watts as mother Sam Bloom, and Jacki Weaver as Sam's mum, Jan.

 So how does a regular Aussie family end up the basis for a major film?
 It all started when a little baby magpie fell out of a tree.